Leaseholds

 Under the scheme you will have a lease with the housing association which details the shares in the property that you own and the housing association owns.
 The lease will also outline your rent amount, your obligations regarding maintaining the property and any restrictions.

-As the leaseholder of a property, the landlord, who may also be the freeholder, will often charge you ground rent, which is a sum payable to the freeholder to occupy the land a leasehold property is built on, as well as service charges which cover the cost of services including general maintenance and repairs, building insurance and heating and lighting.
+As the leaseholder of a property, the landlord, who may also be the freeholder, will often charge you ground rent.
+This is a sum payable to the freeholder to occupy the land a leasehold property is built on.
+It will also include service charges which cover the cost of services including general maintenance and repairs, building insurance and heating and lighting.

-In unfortunate cases leaseholders can find themselves at the mercy of their landlord, who may decide to increase the ground rent or service charge at any time or fail to manage the property adequately.
+In unfortunate cases leaseholders can find themselves at the mercy of their landlord.
+The landlord may decide to increase the ground rent or service charge at any time or fail to manage the property adequately.
 As a result it is not surprising that disagreements can arise between the leaseholder and landlord.

 Why use Rothera Bray for leasehold property transactions?